Induction is one of my favorite products to explain to my customers.

 Get our free Induction Cooking Buying Guide »

 Induction is the safest cooking method.
-Unlike the glass on a traditional electic cooktop, the glass on an induction cooktop does not heat the pan.
+Unlike the glass on a traditional electic cooktop, the top on an induction cooktop does not heat the pan.
 Instead, a magnet excites the molecules in the pan so that the pan itself becomes the cooking surface, directly cooking the food.

 Induction is the most efficient cooking method because there is very little loss of heat when cooking.
 It is 90% efficient which is better than gas at 60% and electric at 55%.
 This translates into less heat and less venting so you won't need a powerful hood.
 You can also use induction with a downdraft, unlike professional gas ranges and rangetops.